What should I do if the Secure Exchanges tab no longer appears in the Outlook ribbon?

 Check if a folder named SEWD is present.

-Case 1 – The WatchDog file is present
+If the WatchDog file is present

 - Open the SEWD folder, then double-click on the 9005_SEWD file.